How a Performance-Based Marketing Agency Drives Results

 Paid Search Marketing

-According to Evan Jackson, a Paid Search Specialist at Pathlabs, paid search is crucial because it allows marketers to target users based on specific searches they input into a search engine.
+According to Evan Jackson, a Media Product Manager at Pathlabs, paid search is crucial because it allows marketers to target users based on specific searches they input into a search engine.

 The advertiser is, therefore, only charged if the user clicks on the ad.
-When built correctly, paid search is cost-effective because most clicks (billed on a CPC basis) are incredibly high-intent users who are likely to convert.
+When built for intent, paid search is cost-effective because most clicks (billed on a CPC basis) are high‑intent.
+This inherent performance orientation makes paid search one of the most natural fits for PBM models.

 Social Media Advertising

-Social media advertising encompasses various platforms where marketers field ads, including Facebook, Instagram, Twitter, Snapchat, Youtube, and much more.
+Social media advertising encompasses various platforms where marketers field ads, including Facebook, Instagram, Twitter, Snapchat, Youtube, Tik Tok, and many more.

 CTV Advertising